top of page

 Search

-Narcissistic abuse is a pattern of manipulation and emotional harm that can leave you feeling disconnected from your instincts and unsure of what is real.
-Many survivors experience a nervous system that remains on high alert, showing up as anxiety, overthinking, or physical tension such as a tight chest.
+Narcissistic abuse is a pattern of manipulation and emotional harm.
+It can leave you feeling disconnected from your instincts and unsure of what is real.
+Many survivors experience a nervous system that remains on high alert.
+This often shows up as anxiety, overthinking, or physical tension, such as a tight chest.

-Grounding techniques are simple, evidence-based tools recommended by organisations like NHS to help bring your mind and body back into the present moment.
-They support your nervous system in recognising that you are safe.
+Grounding techniques are simple, evidence-based tools recommended by organisations like the NHS.
+They help bring your mind and body back into the present moment.
+These techniques support your nervous system in recognising that you are safe.

 Why Grounding Matters After Narcissistic Abuse